goofy2k/MIDI-sequencer/README.md

    First version with recorder / advanced sequencer example under control of Nodered GUI (ifdef TEST_RECORDER)

    **v37**

-  TODO
+   Replaced hard-coded thru in recorder by UI/GUI controllable thru in TEST_RECORDER example TODO
+  - Create separate GUI element to control thru.
+It is no started by default when recorder is started
-  - from v37:  replace hard-coded thru in recorder by UI/GUI controllable thru in TEST_RECORDER example
+  - DONE from v37:  replace hard-coded thru in recorder by UI/GUI controllable thru in TEST_RECORDER example
   - DONE V34 for DSP presetUnderEdit  : synchronize DSP controller settings between GUI server and synth board (requires additional NimBLE communication with synth board)
   - synchronize WM8978 controller settings between GUI server and synth board
   - NimBLE write from synth board to sequencer board has been implemented in THRU example.
 Investigate if generalisation is required.